AdaCore/spark2014/docs/ug/appendix.rst

 could not violate the preceding rule that a SPARK_Mode specification shall only apply to a (section of a) library-level entity.]

-If SPARK_Mode is Off in the visible part of a library unit package, then SPARK_Mode shall be off for the visible part of any visible child unit of the package.
-If SPARK_Mode is Off in the private part of a library unit package, then SPARK_Mode shall be off for the visible part  of any private child unit of the package.
-If SPARK_Mode is Off in the private part of a library unit package, then SPARK_Mode shall be off in any subsequent sections of any child unit of the package.
-[These rules express the general "Off shall not enclose On" principle as it applies to child units.]
+For purposes of both the "Off shall not enclose On" rule and the "On shall not enclose non-completion Off" rules just described, the initial section of a child unit is considered to occur immediately within either the visible part (for a public child unit) or the private part (for a private child unit) of the parent unit.
+In addition, the private part of a public child package is considered to occur immediately within the private part of the parent unit.
+[This follows Ada's visibility rules for child units.
+This means, for example, that if a parent unit's private part has a SPARK_Mode of Off, then the private part of a public child package shall not have a SPARK_Node of On.
+Note also that a SPARK_Mode configuration pragma which applies only to the specification (not the body) of a child unit is always ineffective; this is a consequence of the rules given above for determining the SPARK_Mode of the first section of a child unit.]

 All of the above notwithstanding, the interactions between SPARK_Mode and protected units follow a slightly different model, not so closely tied